gridbugs/boat-journey/extras/windows/README.txt

-# Orbital Decay
+# Template2023

 ## Package Contents

-- orbital-decay.exe: Graphical version of the game
+- template2023.exe: Graphical version of the game
-- orbital-decay-compatibility.exe: Graphical version of the game (slower but possibly more compatible)
+- template2023-compatibility.exe: Graphical version of the game (slower but possibly more compatible)